COMPANYNAMEHERE/Lynx/README.md

 ## Quick start

-1. Install Python 3.11 and PyTorch with CUDA support.
+1. Install Python 3.11.
+PyTorch will be installed automatically by the setup script.
 2. Create a conda environment and install the requirements using the helper script:
    ```bash
    bash setup.sh